mikachan/lastfm-blocks/README.md

 # Last.fm Recently Played Block

-A WordPress block that displays the songs you scrobbled from Last.fm.
-It uses the [Last.fm API](https://www.last.fm/api) to fetch the data.
-The number of songs to display can be set in the block settings.
+A WordPress block that displays tracks scrobbled from Last.fm.
+It uses the [Last.fm API](https://www.last.fm/api) to fetch the data, and requires a Last.fm username and valid API key.

+### Options

+- The number of tracks to display
+- Include album artwork
+- Choose between vinyl, cassette, or CD artwork
+- Include link to track on Last.fm

+## Requirements

+- WordPress 6.7+
+- PHP 7.4+

+## Development

+1. Clone this repository.
+2. Run `npm install` to install the plugin's dependencies.
+3. Run `composer install` to install the additional WordPress composer tools.
+4. Start a local WordPress environment by running `npm run env:start`.
+5. Run `npm start` to compile and watch source files for changes while developing.

+Refer to package.json and composer.json for additional commands.